Serhathasancebi/Synthetic-Control-Methodology/README.md

 # Synthetic-Control-Methodology
-SCM as a case study measuring the causal impact of the Islamic Revolution on Iranian Economy
+SCM as a case study measuring the causal impact of the Islamic Revolution on the Iranian Economy

 The SCM illustrates a hypothetical counterfactual unit by taking the weighted average of pre-intervention outcomes from selected donor units.
 The donor units that are combined to form the synthetic control are selected from a pool of potential candidates.
 Predictor